gene-git/nginx_passwd/README.md

   - *-D, --delete*
     Delete this user from the password file.

+  - *-v, --verify*
+    Checks that the provided password matches that in the password file

 ## License

 Created by Gene C. It is licensed under the terms of the MIT license.